bryceshen1/Intro-to-Issues/.github/steps/X-finish.md

 <img src=https://octodex.github.com/images/hula_loop_octodex03.gif alt=celebrate width=300 align=right>

-As you continue working on GitHub, remember that high quality reviews improve your projects.
-If you are new to a repository, inquire about what review practices they have so you can hit the ground running.
+As you continue working on GitHub, remember that organized issues improve your projects.
+If you are new to a repository, inquire about what issues are present to familiarize yourself with the project.

 Here's a recap of all the tasks you've accomplished in your repository: